FARZINzx/Chat-App/README.md

   Simply open client/src/app.html in your browser (or serve it with any static file server). 🌐

 ---

+## Notes
+  - Each client is identified by their TCP remotePort
+  - No authentication is implemented — this is a local-only demo

 ## 📚 Additional Resources
  - [Node.js Documentation](https://nodejs.org/en)